wuyichen24/system-design-knowledge/knowledge/concepts/API_Architectural_Styles.md

    - Simple Object Access Protocol
 - **Concepts**
    - An XML-formatted, highly standardized web communication protocol.
+   - SOAP is a successor of XML-RPC and also uses XML to encode its HTTP-based calls.
 - **Message**
    - *Format*:
       - XML